Skip to main content

 • you need to, or would otherwise have needed to seek an approval from as per section 4.41 and 4.42 of the EP&A Act

-Applicants should start consulting with agencies at least six weeks before submitting an EIS.
-This will allow enough time for feedback to be considered and any additional follow up engagement.
-Engagement should continue throughout the exhibition, assessment, construction and operation of a project.
+Applicants should start consultation with public authorities at least 6 weeks before submitting an EIS.
+This will allow enough time for feedback to be considered and any additional follow up engagement where necessary.

 Prior to contacting an agency, applicants should have: